ericlhoward/Logging2Win/README.md

 This command will cause the client system to check in with it's Domain Controller and update Group Policy Settings for both Computer and User policy realms defined for that system.

 ## CONFIRM POLICY APPLICATION
-If proper RPC services are available btwn the Domain Controller and client systems, you can use the Group Policy Results Wizard to confirm the GPOs enabled on a particular domain client.
+If proper RPC services are available btwn the Domain Controller and client systems [RPC Services up and running, network and host-based firewalls properly configured), you can use the Group Policy Results Wizard to confirm the GPOs enabled on a particular domain client.

 ### Using PowerShell to remotely check Group Policies
 In a PowerShell window, enter the following code block